The 2022 World Cup has created brand-new football heroes and confirmed the status of some of the brightest stars.

 In 1998, he was easily the best player throughout the competition, coming up empty-handed in the controversial final against the host nation.

 However, Ronaldo would get his revenge in the South Korea and Japan-organized tournament in 2002.
+This proved beyond any doubt that, on his best days and off them.
+Ronaldo remained a top goal scorer and a great football entertainer.

 2. Kylian Mbappe (2022)